My journey from studying at WBS to working at Google

 Additionally, I was given the chance to go on a year abroad.
 I chose to spend this at the University of British Columbia in Vancouver, Canada.
 There I decided to study silent movies, creativity, design thinking and new product development.
 These allowed me to think differently and paid-off when I applied my new skills while working with Samsung during six months to design a new smartwatch.

-Did you do any form of placement or summer internship whilst you were here?
+Did you do any form of placement or summer internship while you were here?

 Work experience is a crucial chance to stand out from the crowd.
 I worked at Orange, IBM, and Microsoft and I believe it definitely played a role for my future career.
 I learnt how to complete a project from scratch and work within teams alongside other inspiring people.
 It was also a chance to challenge and learn about myself.
 The help proposed by the WBS Careersplus team is precious: checking your CV, providing an external eye on things, interviews training.
 Additionally I relished the opportunity to attend the numerous career fairs where you exchange directly with companies and alumni.